ARMmbed/mbed-littlefs/DESIGN.md

 32 bit CTZ skip-list = minimum block size of 104 bytes
 64 bit CTZ skip-list = minimum block size of 448 bytes

-Since littlefs uses a 32 bit word size, we are limited to a minimum block size of 104 bytes.
+Because littlefs uses a 32 bit word size, we are limited to a minimum block size of 104 bytes.
 This is a perfectly reasonable minimum block size, with most block sizes starting around 512 bytes.
 So we can avoid additional logic to avoid overflowing our block's capacity in the CTZ skip-list.

 So, how do we store the skip-list in a directory entry?
-A naive approach would be to store a pointer to the head of the skip-list, the length of the file in bytes, the index of the head block in the skip-list, and the offset in the head block in bytes.
-However this is a lot of information, and we can observe that a file size maps to only one block index + offset pair.
+A naive approach would be to store a pointer to the head of the skip-list, the length of the file in bytes, the index of the head block in the skip-list and the offset in the head block in bytes.
+However, this is a lot of information, and we can observe that a file size maps to only one block index + offset pair.
 So it should be sufficient to store only the pointer and file size.

-But there is one problem, calculating the block index + offset pair from a file size doesn't have an obvious implementation.
+But there is one problem: Calculating the block index plus offset pair from a file size doesn't have an obvious implementation.

 We can start by just writing down an equation.
 The first idea that comes to